supreethmv/BILP-Q/README.md

 complexity for various algorithms is plotted as a function of the number of agents (**Figure 1** in the paper).

+## Experiments

-A successful execution of the script will generate outputs according the parameters set.
+After having installed all the packages in the requirements.txt, a successful execution of the script will generate the output according to the following set of parameters.

 The following are parameters to be set in the file *BILP-Q_benchmark.py* before running the experiments are:
  - *distributions*: list of function names of distributions in *Utils_CSG.py*